How to set up product filters, analytics, smart search, and the rest of what FilterKit Pro does for your WooCommerce store.

 Three key numbers: how many times filters were used, what percentage of filter users ended up buying something, and how much revenue came from filter users.
 Below that, a usage trend chart and a list of your most popular filters.

 Every search and filter combination that returned zero products, sorted by frequency.
-This shows you what customers want that you don't have.
-Example: "23 people searched for 'wireless earbuds under $30' — 0 results."
+This shows you what customers want that you do not have.
+Example: "23 people searched for 'wireless earbuds under $30', 0 results."

 See exactly what your customers are looking for but can't find.